Oct. 31, 2023

 Resource Allocation and Scheduling

 AI algorithms optimize resource allocation and construction schedules.
-They consider factors such as labour availability, equipment utilization, material delivery times, and site conditions to create efficient construction plans.
+They consider labour availability, equipment utilization, material delivery times, and site conditions to create efficient construction plans.

 Quality Control and Issue Detection